zabbix-tools/g2z/performance.md

 TL;DR: Go modules seem to perform on par with C modules with a margin of error for implementation differences.
-They hammer through 2000+ NVPS on a low powered VM and are 7x faster than a loading a simple Perl script in a UserParameter for the same workload.
+They hammer through 2000+ NVPS on a low powered VM and are 7x faster than loading a simple Perl script in a UserParameter for the same workload.

 The following statistics were gathered using the included Dockerfile with the